Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained through volunteering or internships
+- Include any relevant experience you’ve gained from volunteering or internships

-- Highlight any accomplishments or responsibilities you took on in these roles
+- Remark any achievements or responsibilities you held during these roles.

 References: